 Crane I and II are two adjoined conference rooms named after the sandhill crane.
 This beautiful bird is easily identified in flight as it can be seen flying with its neck stretched out completely.
 Florida sandhill cranes inhabit freshwater marshes and can often be seen in Fort DeSoto.

-Crane I displays two legal prints, "The Deed to the Farm" by Louis Moeller (1855 - 1930). it's Wood, paper c.1900 – 1909.
-The other print is "The Country Attorney and His Clients" After Hans Holbein the Younger (so-called)Print made by Anthony Walker.
-Original date: 1764; our copy is a reproduction by Colonial Williamsburg Foundation (date unknown).
-(This paragraph needs work.)
+Crane I displays two legal prints, "The Deed to the Farm" by Louis Moeller c.1909 and a reproduction of "The Country Attorney and His Clients" by Hans Holbein the Younger c.
+1764.

 The large seminar room was named the Flamingo Room for the fun that awaits.
 Folks will "flock" to this room for estate planning and long-term care seminars by Rep DeLoach; "Title Talks" for real estate professionals hosted by the title company; staff celebrations, community events and so much more.